zaimoua/LakeNutrientAnalyzer/paper.md

 # Availability and Implementation

-The app is hosted on GitHub at [https://github.com/zaimoua/LakeNutrientAnalyzer](https://github.com/zaimoua/LakeNutrientAnalyzer) under the MIT License, with a Zenodo archive at [10.5281/zenodo.XXXXXXX](https://doi.org/10.5281/zenodo.XXXXXXX).
+The app is hosted on GitHub at [https://github.com/zaimoua/LakeNutrientAnalyzer](https://github.com/zaimoua/LakeNutrientAnalyzer) under the MIT License.
 A demo is available at [https://tmdl.shinyapps.io/LakeNutrientAnalyzer/](https://tmdl.shinyapps.io/LakeNutrientAnalyzer/).
 The IWR Run 66 database is downloadable from [https://publicfiles.dep.state.fl.us/dear/IWR/](https://publicfiles.dep.state.fl.us/dear/IWR/).
 Installation instructions, data preparation scripts (`install_database.R`), and troubleshooting guides are in the README.

 **System Requirements**:
 - R version 4.0.0 or higher